← eitp.io

 FieldTypeRequiredDescription

-confidencenumber (0.0–1.0)YesInference engine's certainty in this classification
+confidencenumber (0.0–1.0)YesInference engine's certainty in the (emotion, behavior) classification

 intensitynumber (0.0–1.0)YesStrength of the emotional signal